OpenKneeboard/OpenKneeboard/docs/faq/third-party-developers.md

 These issues are extremely time consuming, and there are too many different frameworks and apps for me to investigate them, but contributions are very welcome - however, this is an advanced topic.

-You will need familiarity with:
+To directly fix the injection, you will need familiarity with:
 - C++
 - the Win32 API
 - window messages and how they work (e.g. WM_MOUSEMOVE) and related APIs (e.g. RawInput, HID)